Your Complete Guide to HVAC Contractor License Renewal in Texas

 Log in to your account on tdlr.texas.gov and pay your renewal fee.

-You're now licensed for another year to continue offering your expertise in HVAC systems across Texas.
+You're now officially licensed for another year, ready to continue delivering your HVAC expertise across Texas with complete confidence.

 Don’t Let Your License Expire, Take Action Today